 Rockford in Mercer County, Ohio — The American Midwest (Great Lakes)

 Location.
 40° 41.601′ N, 84° 39.329′ W. Marker is in Rockford, Ohio, in Mercer County.
-Marker can be reached from the intersection of Front Street and North Oak Street.
-In Shane Park.
+Marker can be reached from Front Street near North Oak Street.
+Located in Shane Park.
 Touch for map.
 Marker is in this post office area: Rockford OH 45882, United States of America.
 Touch for directions.

 Also see . . .
 History of the Log House & Anthony Shane, Founder.
 The Shanes Crossing Historical Society (Submitted on July 5, 2011, by Bernard Fisher of Richmond, Virginia.)